sebets1/operra-reproducibility/README.md

 Open RStudio Server at [http://localhost:8787](http://localhost:8787) — no login required.

 > **Note:** RStudio is bound to `127.0.0.1` only, so it is not accessible from other machines on your network.

+## Citation

+Cite this workshop as:

+A BibTeX entry is given by: